 Ronnie Whitlock: International runner who became an international official, with the club display at Scotstoun

 Reports say that the track and stand were in place by 1915.
 The War would of course have influenced use at that time and after 1918 there were several local clubs that would have used the track.
 The major tracks in Glasgow at the time were at the football clubs with Hampden, Ibrox and Parkhead being among the best in Scotland, capacity for spectators in the tens of thousands and regular sports meetings such as the big ones organised by Rangers, Queen’s Park, Celtic Football Clubs, the Glasgow Police Sports, and the smaller ones such as St Peter’s AAC or Maryhill Harriers own Sports.
 There were also some smaller arenas such as the one at Helenvale in the east, and Westerlands in the west of the city which also had regular meetings.
 For these reasons the track was probably less well known or used until the formation of Victoria Park AAC in 1930.
+Another possible reason for the track being omitted from the track championship rota has been suggested by Alastair Shaw who trained and coached there and that is that the track was slightly banked.
 A new club with all the impetus that and drive that new clubs have, with a good track to train on was a welcome addition to the whole area of the west of Glasgow and the surrounding area.
 The club and the track prospered – existing clubs felt the draft and the track was a large part of the attraction.
 In one spell of about 18 months in the 1930’s Clydesdale Harriers was losing a member a month to Victoria Park and the reason given was that they felt that training there would improve their athletics.
 I have seen the letters.
 The club was ambitious and successful right from the start and the track and grassy perimeter helped with that success.
 The track had been noticed before then by the Scottish Schools and the Inter-Scholastic Sports, pre-cursor of the SSAA Championships were held there in June 1936.

 It was after the second war however that the venue became well known.
 Victoria Park was one of the very top Scottish clubs throughout the 50’s and 60’s and hosted many fixtures there.
 There the inter-club matches, there were triangular fixtures, there were challenge matches.
 Edinburgh Southern, Shettleston, Heriots, Jordanhill College, Clydesdale Harriers, and all the best clubs came to Scotstoun and all were soundly beaten at one time or another – for instance there were three triangular matches against Clydesdale and Shettleston in the mid-50s.
 VP won them all with the score at the one they hosted at Scotstoun being VPAAC 84, CH 36, Shettleston 26.
 They won the 100 yards, 220 yards, 440 yards,880 yards, Two Miles, 440 yards hurdles first and second races, 4 x 110 relay, 4 x 440 relay, high jump, javelin and long jump!
 The club was a big club and it was doing just about everything right: a lot of focus is on the road runners at that time but the track and field men should not be ignored.